Title I Program and Related Resources

 Dear Families:

-On this page, you will find documents related to the Title I program at Dale Cassens Education Complex.
-Title I school-related documents include, School Improvement Plan (SIP), Parent and Family Engagement Plan (PFEP), and the Parent-School Compact.
-In addition to English, these documents have been translated into Spanish and Haitian-Creole.
-Here at Dale Cassens Education Complex, we strive to keep families informed of their child’s education by partnering together to help your child achieve academic success.
+On this page, you will find documents about the Title I program at Dale Cassens Education Complex.
+Title I school-related documents include the School Improvement Plan (SIP), Parent and Family Engagement Plan (PFEP), and the Parent-School Compact.
+In addition to English, these documents have been translated into Spanish and Haitian Creole.
+Here at Dale Cassens Education Complex, we strive to keep families informed of their child’s education by partnering to help their child achieve academic success.
 We believe together is better.
 Our school appreciates your participation and feedback to support your child’s academic success.

-If you have any questions, please contact the school at (772) 468-5190 or email our Parent Family Engagement Liaison, Rosella Colon at rosella.colon@stlucieschools.org
+If you have any questions, please get in touch with the school at (772) 468-5190 or email our Parent Family Engagement Liaison, Jasmine Griffin at Jasmine.Griffin@stlucieschools.org

 School Improvement Plan (SIP) Information